PeteHaughie/sdl2-rumble/README.md

 ### Improvements

-- The graceful shutdown actually doesn't work very well so I need to investigate that.
-For now you have to kill the process with extreme prejudice.
 - Don't stop the process from starting if there are no joysticks connected but continually poll for joysticks being removed or added.
 Is there an update on change with SDL?
 I'll find out…
 - Add proper logging